withastro/astro/packages/astro/src/core/errors/README.md

 ### Shape

-- **Error codes and names are permanent**, and should never be changed, nor deleted.
+- **Names are permanent**, and should never be changed, nor deleted.
 Users should always be able to find an error by searching, and this ensures a matching result.
 When an error is no longer relevant, it should be deprecated, not removed.
 - Contextual information may be used to enhance the message or the hint.
 However, the code that caused the error or the position of the error should not be included in the message as they will already be shown as part of the error.
 - Do not prefix `title`, `message` and `hint` with descriptive words such as "Error:" or "Hint:" as it may lead to duplicated labels in the UI / CLI.
 - Dynamic error messages must use the following shape: